datasciencebioinformatics/genomicSurveillanceR/README.md

 # genomicSurveillanceR
 Script to process fasta file and metadata from GISAID data base

-# Analysis --
+# Analysis
-# Number of cases per week and per sex (male/female)
+Number of cases per week and per sex (male/female)

-# Number of cases per age group and per sex (male/female)
+Number of cases per age group and per sex (male/female)

-# Number of cases per city and per sex (male/female)
+Number of cases per city and per sex (male/female)

-# Temporal distribution of lineages
+Temporal distribution of lineages

-# Temporal frequence of lineages
+Temporal frequence of lineages

-# Principal component of samples per lineage
+Principal component of samples per lineage

-# Outliners analises (possible new variants)
+Outliners analises (possible new variants)

-# Pre-processing : alignment and tree from fasta file
+# Pre-processing
 # Path to fasta file as retrieved from GISAID
 fasta_path="./1684404410482.sequences.fasta"